helmwave/docs/docs/yaml.md

 ### 🗳️ Store

-> It allows to pass you custom fields from helmwave.yml to values.
+> It allows to pass your custom fields from `helmwave.yml` to values.

 It works when you call `$ helmwave build`